-The Reporters Committee offers three legal fellowships each year.
+The Reporters Committee offers legal fellowships each year.
 The work is challenging, but rewarding.
 Legal fellows handle legal defense questions in the areas to which they are assigned, and often write amicus briefs in appellate cases.

 Fellows work in our Arlington, Va., office.
 They monitor significant developments in media law, assist with responding to legal defense requests from reporters, prepare legal memoranda and friend-of-the-court briefs, and handle other special projects.
 In addition, fellows will write for the committee's publications, the quarterly magazine The News Media & The Law, and the daily news updates for our web site.

 Post-law school legal experience is preferred for The McCormick fellowship; the other two legal fellows must have graduated from law school and taken a bar exam before the fellowship begins, but need not have passed the exam by then.
 A background in news reporting is strongly preferred.

 Fellowships start in September and end the next August, but all hiring is done the previous winter.

 This fellowship is funded by the Robert R. McCormick Foundation.
 The McCormick fellow will be expected to draft approximately six appellate amicus briefs in significant cases involving First Amendment/media law issues during the fellowship, primarily concerning access to court records and proceedings.
 Preferably, a McCormick candidate will have three years of post-graduate legal experience in a law firm, public interest group, government agency, or judicial clerkship, with substantial experience in appellate brief writing.
 Strong legal research and writing skills are required.
 As with all fellowship positions, experience in news reporting is strongly preferred.
 The fellowship stipend is $50,000, with fully-paid health benefits.